reymesson1/outcoding-assignment/README.md

 4. Explore the list of cat images fetched from the Cataas API.
 5. Tap on a cat image to view its details, including tags.

+## Recently Implementation
+- **Image Caching**: Implement image caching to improve performance and reduce redundant network requests.
+- **UI Enhancements**: Add more visually appealing UI elements and animations to enhance the user experience.
+- **Eskeleton**: It's when the data that's coming from the backend isn't ready yet.
+But you need to draw the place where the data will filled.

 ## Future Improvements
 - **Error Handling**: Implement better error handling for cases such as network errors or failed data decoding.
 - **Pagination**: Implement pagination to fetch and display more cat images as the user scrolls.
-- **Image Caching**: Implement image caching to improve performance and reduce redundant network requests.
-- **UI Enhancements**: Add more visually appealing UI elements and animations to enhance the user experience.
 - **Localizable**: Add more languages to show the app more internationality and give the user a better experience.

-- **Eskeleton**: It's when the data that's coming from the backend isn't ready yet.
-But you need to draw the place where the data will filled.

 - **Factory method** In order to delegate the responsibility of create a component we are going to use this design pattern method and also to follow the SOLID principle rules to apply the dependency injection.